-Personally, I do it because I wanted a project that would capture the action in Sydney’s smaller venues.
+From a creative perspective, I also do it because I wanted a project that would capture the action in Sydney’s smaller venues.
 These venues are the hearts and lungs of music in any city, and I wanted to record that.
-Since 2014 I’ve shot literally hundreds of sets (850+ and counting!), and posted over
+Since 2014 I’ve shot over a thousand sets, and posted over

 Anyway, I hope you like all this nonsense.
-You can follow me on all the usual stuff, but it’d be really cool to see you at a show.
+You can follow me on the usual stuff, but it’d be really cool to see you at a show.
 If you’re at Wayward’s, or

 See you down the front.